 For the Royal Icing:

 - 1 egg white, raw or pasteurized (or 1 tablespoon egg white powder)

 - 1/2 teaspoon lemon juice

-1 In a large bowl, vigorously whisk together the flour, baking soda, and spices.
+1 Combine the dry ingredients: In a large bowl, vigorously whisk together the flour, baking soda, and spices.
 Set aside.

-3 Heat oven to 350°.
-Place a dough third on a large piece of lightly floured parchment paper or wax paper.
+5 Roll out dough: Place a dough third on a large piece of lightly floured parchment paper or wax paper.
 Using a rolling pin, roll dough 1/8 inch thick.
-Refrigerate again for 5-10 minutes to make it easier to cut out the cookies.
-Use either a cookie cutter or place a stencil over the dough and use a knife to cut into desired shapes.
-Press raisins, chocolate chips, or candy pieces in the center of each cookie if desired for "buttons".
+Transfer the rolled out dough to the refrigerate again to chill for 5 to 10 minutes.
+This will make it easier to cut out the cookies.